catenare/devnotes/docs/mobile/general.md

 ## Thinking
 * Starting with Framework7 template tool.
 See how far we can get.
 Goal is to create a web site that will suffice as a prototype for mobile site.
+    * Not going to use Framework7.
+Uses less for css.
+* Going to try and use ionic framework.